BlocSoc-iitr/Intro-to-Blockchain/README.md

 Improving your knowledge everyday is the only way to stay ahead in this industry.
 <br>
 <br>
 Knowing about various DeFi protocols and how they work is important.
-Apart from watching videos from above channels, reading the wHitepapers of popular projects also gives a lot of technical insight into how they function.
+Apart from watching videos from above channels, reading the whitepapers of popular projects also gives a lot of technical insight into how they function.
 * [Uniswap v2](https://uniswap.org/whitepaper.pdf)
 * [Compound](https://compound.finance/documents/Compound.Whitepaper.pdf)
 * [Aave](https://academy.bit2me.com/wp-content/uploads/2021/07/Aave_Protocol_Whitepaper_v1_0.pdf)